Antiglitch Inconsistent With Magnetar Model of AXP: Application to AXP 1E 2259+586

 \section{Application to AXP 1E 2259+586}

-In an accretional model the antiglitch of 1E 2259+586 is attributed to the accretion of matter with the opposite sense of angular momentum as the neutron star's rotation, or to a transient increase in the ``propeller'' interaction of the neutron star's magnetosphere with surrounding matter.
-This interaction is also then the origin of the steadier spin-down torque; its variability of a range of time scales, known from the spin histories of binary neutron star X-ray sources, explains the changing spin-down rates of AXP.
-Some of the surrounding matter is expelled, carrying away angular momentum, but some of it may be accreted, powering the steady X-ray emission.
+In an accretional model the anti-glitch of 1E 2259+586 is attributed to the sudden accretion of matter with the opposite sense of angular momentum as the neutron star's rotation, or to a transient increase in the ``propeller'' interaction of the neutron star's magnetosphere with surrounding matter.
+Sudden accretion may be attributed to the infall of a solid body.
+Some of its matter may be rapidly accreted, but some may remain in a nearby accretion disc from which it is more gradually accreted.
+This may be the the origin of the steadier spin-down torque as well as the increase in luminosity following the anti-glitch.
+The variability of accretion torques on a range of time scales, known from the spin histories of binary neutron star X-ray sources, may explain the changing spin-down rates of AXP.
+Some of the disc matter may be expelled, carrying away angular momentum, but some of it may be accreted, powering the steady X-ray emission.
 In such a model the dipole field cannot be inferred from the spin-down rate.

-The antiglitch of 1E 2259+586 is difficult to reconcile with the magnetar model without extensive {\it ad hoc\/} complications.
-It is explicable in accretional models. \cite{A13}, in their simplest fit, find the antiglitch magnitude to have been $\Delta \omega \approx - 3 \times 10^{-7}$/s.
-For a specific angular momentum $\ell = 4 \times 10^{17}$ cm$^2$/s (corresponding to a plausible magnetospheric radius of $10^9$ cm) the accreted mass $\Delta M$ must have been about $10^{21}$ g, and the accretional energy $\Delta E$ about $10^{41}$ ergs: